 About Troops to Teachers Colorado

 The state of Colorado has approximately 409,000 veterans and serves over 900,000 students across urban and rural contexts.
-The state, like all others in the country, is experiencing an increasing teacher shortage in critical content areas such as math, science, and special education, as well as in our rural and ever-growing suburban areas.
-While we have a teacher shortage, we have a population of over 400,000 highly talented, skilled, socially conscious military veteran members ready to fill the void and support our children.
+The state, like all others in the country, is experiencing an increasing teacher shortage in critical content areas.
+While there may be a teacher shortage, there is also a population of over 400,000 highly-talented, skilled and socially-conscious military veterans ready to support students.

 The program focuses on the face-to-face relationship building at six military bases as well as with local schools and districts, higher education and communities.
-There is also strong relationship development between the Colorado Department of Education and veterans through targeted recruitment, career guidance, and support into the classroom.
+There is also strong relationship development between CDE and veterans through targeted recruitment, career guidance and support into the classroom.

 Troops to Teachers Colorado provides counseling, advising and employment referral services.